zdu-strong/transparent-republic/foundational-charter/Basic Life Guarantee.md

 Every life deserves a minimum level of dignity.<br/>
 A civilization should not rely on fear and deprivation as its primary engine of progress.<br/>

+🎗️ Basic Survival Dividend
+Principle:

+Every person deserves to live—not because of what they do, but simply because they exist.

+Therefore, the Transparent Republic provides every individual living within the territory with a universal, unconditional starting income—a foundational amount granted equally to all.

+📌 Disbursement Method:

+Delivered in monetary form directly to individual accounts;

+No proof of employment, no nationality requirement;

+Not reduced or canceled based on income, assets, or age;

+Distributed monthly or weekly, with standards periodically adjusted by the National Supervisory Council to maintain purchasing power;

 📌 Scope<br/>
 Every individual residing within the nation—regardless of citizenship, legal status, or past actions—is entitled to:<br/>